apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/build.en.md

 weight = 1
 +++

-The document is in Chinese and it's about the deployment and usage of ShardingSphere CDC (Change Data Capture).
-Here's a rough translation:

-Title: "Deployment Operation"
-Weight: 1

 ## Background Information

 ShardingSphere CDC is divided into two parts, one is the CDC Server, and the other is the CDC Client.
 The CDC Server and ShardingSphere-Proxy are currently deployed together.